-It should also be noted that the opening committed reserve for the continuing COVID-19 response was the only funding available to the Integration Joint Board to support additional COVID-19 expenditure during 2022/23 for all delegated services, including unscheduled care as the Scottish Government has confirmed there will be no further financial support available.
-During the financial year, the IJB utilised £6,073k towards this expenditure, with the surplus balance being returned to Scottish Government for redistribution across the sector to meet the Covid19 priorities.
-The impact of this was a net reduction of funding allocations of £9,523k to return this surplus funding to Scottish Government during 2022/23.
+It should also be noted that the opening committed reserve for the continuing Covid-19 response was the only funding available to the Integration Joint Board to support additional Covid-19 expenditure during 2022/23 for all delegated services, including unscheduled care as the Scottish Government confirmed there would be no further financial support available.
+During the financial year, the IJB utilised £6,073k towards this expenditure, with the surplus balance being returned to Scottish Government for redistribution across the sector to meet the Covid-19 priorities.
+The impact of this was a net reduction of funding allocations of £9,522k to return this surplus funding to Scottish Government during 2022/23.